Population Health Management Fundamentals

 Historically population health models have been led by hospitals, health systems, physician groups and large insurance organizations.
 More recently long-term care (LTC) and post-acute care (PAC) providers have been assuming a leadership role in developing and employing some PHM models.

 This module is made up of two components:

 This webinar describes the who, what, where, and how of Population Health Management (PHM).
 It also introduces various PHM models including their specific characteristics, benefits, and implications.

-Population Health Management Brief: two pages, PDF
+Population Health Management Brief: three pages, PDF

 - Provides an overview of population health management